UT-VisionMotionDecision/PLDAPS/README.md

     1. a subject identifier (string)
     2. a function name or handle that sets up all experiement parameters
     3. a struct with changes to the defaultParameters, this is usefull for debugging, but could also be used to replace the function.
+    4. a cell array containing a struct with parameters for each trial (this is typically set later in the fucntion you set in 2.)

 As long as the inputs are classifiable, the order is not important, otherwise for the remaining unclassified inputs the above order is assumed.